The Daleks’ Master Plan 5-10

 Me: Liverpool, I think.

-It takes about five minutes for Sue to work out what is going on.
+It takes a few minutes for Sue to work out what’s going on.

 Sue: This is a Christmas special, isn’t it?
 The carol singing, the silly title, the pathetic attempts at comedy.